kwilfert/PitMutation/README.md

 Just open it with a browser, and the test report can be evaluated.
 Alternatively, results can be viewed in the terminal

+In some cases, 100% mutation coverage cannot be reached due to equivalent mutations.

 A good testing result features high code coverage and high mutation coverage.
 Try to adjust the unit tests in a way that maximizes both.